awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-publishing-your-product-in-aws-marketplace.md

 1. Choose **Add offer**\.

 1. Set your **Pricing**\.
 You can provide your software for free, set your paid pricing, or enable a free trial period\.
-For more information, see [Pricing machine learning products](machine-learning-pricing.md)\.
+For more information, see [Machine learning product pricing](machine-learning-pricing.md)\.

 1. Upload a plaintext file to use as your End User License Agreement \(EULA\)\.